-3.2.1 Assessment must be made with a clear presumption in favour of safety
+3.2.1 Assessment must be made with a clear presumption in favour of safety of what a reasonable person taking proportionate action to eliminate or minimise risks ought to do in the circumstances.

 In determining what is 'practicable' or 'reasonably practicable', energy infrastructure companies must consider all the matters set out in Table 3.1 and weigh up each of the matters with a clear presumption in favour of safety.
-That is, once the likelihood and severity of harm is understood, and the availability and suitability of controls to eliminate, prevent or reduce the risk is established, each control must be implemented unless the cost of doing so is so grossly disproportionate to the benefit that it would be clearly unreasonable to justify the expense.
+No single matter (e.g., cost) determines the outcome of an assessment.
+We expect the matters to be assessed and considered collectively and through the lens